 Yeah.

-Uh so I really went down the rabbit hole on roasting because I was trying to find the perfect cup of drip and the perfect espresso.
+So, I really went down the rabbit hole on roasting because I was trying to find the perfect cup of drip and the perfect espresso.

 Plus, it was something completely different.

-Well, what I called it was the three R's.
+Well, what I called it was the three Rs.

-It was like reading, running, and roasting coffee kind of gave me a uh a little bit of a break from what I was doing overseas.
+Kind of gave me a little bit of a break from what I was doing overseas.

-And it allowed me to take something with me, and I could replicate that same cup of coffee that I was having, you know, in the mountains of Idaho or you know, on the coastal lines of Oregon, I could take that overseas to Afghanistan or Iraq, and I could replicate the perfect cup of coffee anywhere I was.
+And it allowed me to take something with me, and I could replicate that same cup of coffee that I was having, you know, in the mountains of Idaho or on the coastal lines of Oregon.

-So I could start my day knowing at least this is what I could control.
+So, I could start my day knowing at least this is what I could control.

-Uh uh So you found this interest, but I really and I'm not saying this because you're an advertiser.
+So, you found this interest, but I really, and I'm not saying this because you're an advertiser, when I, the coffee is distinctly better and different.

 What I tried to go after was the perfect cup of drip.